microsoft/aurora/docs/batch.md

 ## `Batch.metadata`

-`Batch.metadata` must be an `aurora.Metadata`, which contains the following fields:
+`Batch.metadata` must be a `Metadata`, which contains the following fields:

 * `Metadata.lat` is the vector of latitudes.
     The latitudes must be _decreasing_.